Asfilcnx3/Project10_bert-base-uncased/README.md

 > -------------------

-> - This is a computer vision project using torch.cuda to manually accelerate the training loop.
-This project is to compare the accuracy between "Fine Tuning" and "Feature Extraction" in a 102 different output categories.
+> - Is a project to compare metrics in a pretrained model like "bert-base-uncased" using manual training with 5 evaluate epochs.
 >
-> - Using PyTorch as main tool and the "Flowers102" dataset that you can find on `torchvision.datasets`.
+> - Using transformers as main tool and the "Glue" dataset that you can find on `load_dataset from datasets`.
 >
-> - Worked with 5 different layers of Data Augmentation and the normalize layer.
+> - Worked with "text clasification" using the Microsoft Research Paraphrase Corpus.
 >
-> - EarlyStopping was used with 7 patience epochs.
+> - 5 total train epochs.
 >
-> - 50 total epochs for both models.
+> - BatchSize = 8 using "dataloader"
 >
-> - BatchSize = 32
->
-> - Worked with train, test and valid split.
+> - Worked with test and valid split.

 ## Tecnologías usadas / Used Technologies
 - Python (main)